 Therefore, what’s the best way to show love to a child in a given moment?
 Seek God’s wisdom on how to best authentically love your child for each stage of his life.

 With this in mind, here’s the list of 130 ways to say I love you to your kids!

-May they inspire you to love your child more fully, and more often too!
+May they inspire you to show love to your child more often too!

 1) Play your child’s favorite board game.